Merzedes Club: Collaboration with Síminn

 In April 2008, Merzedes Club announced the release of their first video for the song "Meira frelsi".
 Síminn paid them 10 million ISK to create the video, and used it as part of their advertising campaign.
 This led to some controversy because by Icelandic law it is illegal to advertise if it is not obvious that it is an advertisement.

-The music video for "Meira Frelsi" created some controversy because of its similarities with Basshunter video for "Now You're Gone".
+The music video for "Meira Frelsi" sparked some controversy because of its similarities with Basshunter video for "Now You're Gone".
 Both videos are about a boy and a girl, that are talking to each other via cellphones before then later going to clubs.
 Both videos then end with a kiss.
-The video got 55.000 hits the first 24 hours and got to number 5 on www.youtube.com for most popular music videos that day.
+The video got 55.000 hits the first 24 hours and got to number 5 on YouTube for most popular music videos that day.
 The song got to number 43 on YouTube that week.